carpentries-incubator/OpenRefine-humanities-lesson/_episodes/01-working-with-openrefine.md

 Words with spaces at the beginning or end are particularly hard for we humans to tell from strings without, but the blank characters will make a difference to the computer.
 We usually want to remove these.
 OpenRefine provides a tool to remove blank characters from the beginning and end of any entries that have them.

-1. In the header for the column `scientificName`, choose `Edit cells` > `Common transforms` > `Trim leading and trailing whitespace`.
+1. In the header for the column `Author`, choose `Edit cells` > `Common transforms` > `Trim leading and trailing whitespace`.
-2. Notice that the `Split` step has now disappeared from the `Undo / Redo` pane on the left and is replaced with a `Text transform on 3 cells`
+2. Notice that the `Split` step has now disappeared from the `Undo / Redo` pane on the left and is replaced with a `Text transform on 0 cells`
-3. Perform the same `Split` operation on `scientificName` that you undid earlier.
+3. Perform the same `Split` operation on `Author` that you undid earlier.
 This time you should only get two new columns.
 Why?

 > ## Solution
 >